Yu-AnChen/orion-ml-meeting-notes/20220722/meeting-notes.md

 ### Review articles

-#### 1) 2022 - A comprehensive review of computer‑aided whole‑slide image analysis: from datasets to feature extraction, segmentation, classifcation and detection approaches https://doi.org/10.1007/s10462-021-10121-0
+#### 1) 2022 - Benchmarking weakly-supervised deep learning pipelines for whole slide classification in computational pathology https://doi.org/10.1016/j.media.2022.102474

 > In **classical weakly-supervised analysis pipelines**, all tiles inherit the slide label while in **multiple-instance learning (MIL)**, only bags of tiles inherit the label.
 However, it is still unclear how these widely used but markedly different approaches perform relative to each other